 - #5.
 Profit from Selling Shares or Equity Mutual Funds

 - #7.
-Amount received as Gifts on marriage
+Amount Received as Gifts on Marriage

 - #8.
 Agriculture Income

 - #9.
-HUF account for secondary income
+HUF Account for Secondary Income

 - #10.
-Inherited Amount through Will
+Inherited Amount Through Will

 - #11.
 Well Known Tax Saving Options under section 80C

-- #12.
+- #13.
 Money Received from Provident Funds (after 5 years)

-- #13.
+- #14.
 Tax Saving from Home Loan

-- #14.
+- #15.
 Tax Saving on Education Loan

-- #15.
+- #16.
 Medical Insurance

-- #16.
+- #20.
 Donations

-How to Save Income Tax in India
+How to Save Income Tax in India 2019

 #1.
 Interest Income on Saving Account

-You might not be aware that interest income on saving accounts is not taxable up to 10,000 Rupees.
-If you earned 15,000 as interest from all your savings accounts (sum up interest from all your bank saving accounts), then you have to pay tax only on 5000 rupees.
+Suppose, in the last financial year you earned Rs.
+15,000 as interest from all your savings accounts (you need to add up interest received on all your bank saving accounts), then you need to pay tax only on Rs.
+5,000.

 #2.
 Interest Income on NRE Account

 Some smart Indians residing abroad, take a loan from the foreign country at 3-4% and invest their income in India through NRE account and earn tax-free income at 8-9%.

 If the sum assured was less than the said value, the entire maturity proceeds would be taxable.